-If you want to improve your fitness and strength, lifting free weights is one of the more effective ways of achieving your goals.
+If you want to improve your fitness and strength, lifting free weights such as dumbbells or kettlebells is one of the more effective ways of achieving your goals.
 Lifting weights burns away calories to keep you fit and healthy.
 It increases the size of your muscles and improves your endurance and strength.
 It also improves your bone density and in general enhances the overall quality of life.

-However, you need to do some proper research if you aren’t well-versed in the use of these weights, and especially if you’ve never used them before.
+However, you need to do some proper research if you aren’t well-versed in the use of these weights, and especially if you’ve never used free weights, dumbbells or kettlebell weights before.
 You have to learn the proper technique to gain the maximum benefits, and you need to be aware of the safety considerations in order to prevent any injuries.

 “Free” in the term “free weights” refers to the fact that they don’t restrict movement in contrast to weight machines.
 The lack of restriction in your movement enables you to build your strength more effectively, but it also dramatically increases the risk of getting yourself injured.